Great Famine (Ireland): Genocide question

-The vast majority of historians reject the claim that the British government's response to the famine constituted a genocide.
-Their position is partially based on the fact that, with regard to famine related deaths, there was a lack of intent to commit genocide.
-Although contemporary commentators blamed the mass death on the actions of the British government, rather than the blight, for a mass-death atrocity to be defined as a genocide, it must include the intentional destruction of a people.
+While the majority of historians of the subject reject the claim that the British government's response to the famine constituted a genocide, the question remains in public discourse.
+Those who don't view it as genocide generally argue that with regard to famine related deaths, there seems to have been a lack of intent to commit genocide.
+They also argue that although contemporary commentators blamed the mass death on the actions of the British government, rather than the blight, for a mass-death atrocity to be defined as a genocide, it must include the intentional destruction of a people.

 In 1996, the U.S. state of New Jersey included the famine in the "Holocaust and Genocide Curriculum" of its secondary schools.
 (Note: Approved by the New Jersey Commission on Holocaust Education on 10 September 1996, for inclusion in the Holocaust and Genocide Curriculum at the secondary level.
 Revision submitted 11/26/98.)
 In the 1990s, Irish-American lobbying groups campaigned vigorously to include the study of the Irish Famine in school curriculums, alongside studies of the Holocaust, slavery and other similar atrocities.
 The New Jersey curriculum was pushed by such lobbying groups and was drafted by the librarian James Mullin.
 Following criticism, the New Jersey Holocaust Commission requested statements from two academics that the Irish famine was genocide, which was eventually provided by law professors Charles E. Rice and Francis Boyle, who had not been previously known for studying Irish history.
 They concluded that the British government deliberately pursued a race- and ethnicity-based policy aimed at destroying the Irish people and that the policy of mass starvation amounted to genocide per retrospective application of article 2 of the Hague Convention of 1948.
 (Note: "Clearly, during the years 1845 to 1850, the British government pursued a policy of mass starvation in Ireland with intent to destroy in substantial part the national, ethnic and racial group commonly known as the Irish People ...
 Therefore, during the years 1845 to 1850 the British government knowingly pursued a policy of mass starvation in Ireland that constituted acts of genocide against the Irish people within the meaning of Article II (c) of the 1948 [Hague] Genocide Convention.")